Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Self-gravitating perfect fluid as a dark matter halo

 \subsection{Velocity profile and phenomenological EoS for dark matter}

 The quest to determine the nature of dark matter is perhaps one of the most challenging problems in modern physics.
 The particle physics approach is the most dominant in the literature.
-It consists in proposing a dark matter candidate that heals some standard particle model problems as well as to provide a viable weakly interacting particle that plays the role of dark matter.
-Well motivated examples of such dark matter candidates are the neutralino (the lightest stable neutral supersymmetric particle) or the axion (a pseudoscalar boson that solves the Strong CP problem).
+It consists of proposing a dark matter candidate that heals some standard particle model problems as well as providing a viable weakly interacting particle that plays the role of dark matter.
+Well-motivated examples of such dark matter candidates are the neutralino (the lightest stable neutral supersymmetric particle) or the axion (a pseudoscalar boson that solves the Strong CP problem).

-On the other hand, an approach where stellar dynamics and a collection of reduced hypothesis determine general properties of dark matter, is not the mainstream.
-Fluid dark matter models represent an example of such phenomenological approach.
+On the other hand, an approach where stellar dynamics and a collection of reduced hypotheses determine the general properties of dark matter is not mainstream.
+Fluid dark matter models represent an example of such a phenomenological approach.
 In particular, the rotational velocity profiles of galaxies can provide important insights about dark matter under this fluid approach.
 For instance, in \cite{Barranco:2013wy} several velocity rotational profiles of galaxies were considered to construct EoS for dark matter.
 Actually, what is shown in \cite{Barranco:2013wy} is that if dark matter behaves as a perfect fluid, imposing the spacetime to be spherically symmetric and static, and given a profile of rotational velocities $v_t(r)$ of stars in a galaxy, thus, dark matter halos in hydrostatic equilibrium demand an effective EoS.
 The argument is simple enough: for a spherically symmetric and static spacetime, for test particles in circular motion, there is a relationship between tangential velocity and the gravitational potential $\Phi$, given by $\Phi'(r)=v_t^2(r)/r$ (see for instance \cite{Rahaman:2010xs,Nunez:2010ug,Gong:2020lev}).
-Since the gravitational potential is fixed once $v_t(r)$ is known, equations (\ref{TOVmass}) and (\ref{TOVpressure}) can be combined to give a first order differential equation for $p$ as a function of $\rho$.
-Thus, for every phenomenological velocity $v_t(r)$ a phenomenological EoS $p=p(\rho)$, can always be derived.
+Since the gravitational potential is fixed once $v_t(r)$ is known, equations (\ref{TOVmass}) and (\ref{TOVpressure}) can be combined to give a first-order differential equation for $p$ as a function of $\rho$.
+Thus, for every phenomenological velocity $v_t(r)$ a phenomenological EoS, $p=p(\rho)$, can always be derived.